-On this day in 1775, an Olive Branch petition from the American colonies arrives in London.
-It would be formally presented to the King on September 1.
+On this day in 1775, King George III formally receives an Olive Branch petition from the American colonies.

 The Olive Branch Petition had been adopted by the Continental Congress mere weeks earlier, on July 5, 1775.
 Does the date sound familiar?
 It’s very close to another one that you are used to hearing, of course.
 Congressional delegates would end up adopting a Declaration of Independence almost exactly one year later, on July 4, 1776.
 But on this day in 1775, congressional delegates were still trying to figure out what to do.
 Some, like John Adams, thought that war was inevitable; however, the majority of Congress voted to give reconciliation a try.
 Thus, an Olive Branch petition was approved, then signed on July 8.

 Notably, the petition blamed Parliament, not the King, for the problems between England and the colonies.
 The colonists spoke of themselves as “your majesty's faithful subjects” and expressed hope and confidence that the King would act to grant relief.

 A copy of that petition arrived in London in mid-August.
 It was formally presented to the King on September 1.
 The King did not believe the colonists were sincere, however.
 He’d already issued a proclamation declaring the colonies to be in “open and avowed rebellion,” and he refused to even look at the petition.